mistress-of-loft-and-spire/punk.AnimatedTilemap/README.md

 # punk.AnimatedTilemap
 An extended Tilemap class that allows defining animated tiles in Flash- and HaxePunk.

-I really needed a simple class for a game project that enabled me to use animations in my level graphic.
-It's basicly a bit of a Frankenstein's monster of the Tilemap and Spritemap class, but it does the job.
+I really needed animated tilemaps in my project so I wrote this quick addon to make it as easy as possible.
+It mostly works with Arrays that store the different tile animations (frames, framerate, timer and such) and the setTile() function.

 The end result looks something like this:

 ![alt-text](https://cloud.githubusercontent.com/assets/2915643/9775750/0134a508-5752-11e5-90c5-a9740392f60b.gif "This could be your game!")

-Also figuring out how the hell this github thing works..
+Also figuring out how the hell this github thing works...

 ## Features